Killing Is My Business... and Business Is Good!: Music and lyrics

 According to writer Peter Buckley, the record presented a faster, "thrashier kind of heavy metal".
 Steve Huey of AllMusic opined that the music on Killing Is My Business... and Business Is Good! is predominantly "chaotic", accompanied by "lightning-fast" solo sections.
-Sputnikmusic's Mike Stagno said that the original pressing greatly suffered from the poor production, which made the record difficult to listen to.
-However, he noted that the music is performed at rapid speed, with precise riffing by both Poland and Mustaine.
 In his book Mean Deviation: Four Decades of Progressive Heavy Metal, editor Jeff Wagner wrote the album displayed unusual rhythms and unorthodox guitar riffs, which carried "like a runaway train".
 Speaking about the intensity of the record, Ellefson said that "extreme speed was deemed the cool factor in thrash metal back in those days".
 Although Ellefson considers the album as a solid debut release, he wanted some of the songs to be recorded in slower tempo.

 The album explores gloomy lyrical subjects such as death, violence, and occultism.
 Speaking about the themes on the album, author Bob Larson asserted that Megadeth "cranks out songs about spilling blood and stomping guts with venomous anger".
 The album's title, as well as its lyrics, led to accusations whether the band was promoting Satanism.
 These allegations were rigidly denied by Mustaine, who said that the band consciously kept away from the Satanic image.
 "I mean, it's great to thrash and pound, cut yourself up, scream and have fun, but you don't have to take out a Pagan attitude.
 Why support the Devil?
 He's already there.
 I'd rather just fucking thrash and be a metalist and listen to whatever I want to than be forced to listen to one style of music."